StanfordAccelerate/StanfordAccelerate.github.io/_pages/current-projects.md

 ## Previous Projects

-#### 3D CGRA Architecture with Hybrid RRAM-NEMS-Based Interconnect
-**Akash Levy, Michael Oduoza, Akhilesh Balasingam**
-Programmable logic architectures such as FPGAs and CGRAs are extensively used in place of specialized ASICs to accelerate computationally-intensive algorithms.
-However, when compared with ASICs performing the same function, FPGAs typically have 10-40x lower logic density, 3-4x higher delay, and 5-12x higher dynamic power dissipation.
-Most of this overhead comes from the configurable interconnect.
-This work reduces this overhead by using RRAM-based configuration memory that actuates NEMS-based interconnect multiplexers, both of which can be integrated in 3D on top of silicon CMOS logic.
-This work also enables “normally off, instantly on” operation, which is critical for IoT devices with unreliable power sources.
-FPGAs need to load their configuration from off-chip memory on startup, which incurs a significant energy cost.
-This work leverages the non-volatility of RRAM to enable intermittent computing.

-**Publications:**

-**Efficient Routing for Coarse-Grained Reconfigurable Arrays using Multi-Pole NEM Relays**
-A. Levy, M. Oduoza, A. Balasingam, R. T. Howe, P. Raina
-To appear in *IEEE/ACM Asia and South Pacific Design Automation Conference (ASP-DAC)*, January 2022.

-* * *

-#### One-Shot Learning using RRAM-Based Associative Memory
-**Haitong Li, Hongjie Wang, Denisse Ventura**
-Real-time learning from a few examples (one/few-shot learning) is a key challenge for machine learning systems today.
-When never-seen-before data is encountered, conventional parametric models like DNNs need to re-learn their parameters via gradient-based learning, often requiring huge amount of data coupled with slow learning iterations.
-Non-parametric models (like nearest neighbours) do not require any training, but have lower accuracy.
-Recent research has combined the two to create "memory-augmented" neural networks (MANNs) that can rapidly learn new examples while still performing well on common examples.
-MANNs consist of a frontend, which is a traditional CNN or RNN, that extracts features from new classes, and a backend associative memory that stores a hashed version of these features.
-During learning, new features are stored in the memory, and during inference, the feature computed on input data is compared with all the features stored in the memory, and the closest match determines the classification result.
-This work implements an associative memory with an RRAM-based content addressable memory for area-efficient feature storage and fast feature matching.

-**Publications:**

-**One-Shot Learning with Memory-Augmented Neural Networks Using a 64-kbit, 118 GOPS/W RRAM-Based Non-Volatile Associative Memory**
-H. Li, W.-C. Chen, A. Levy, C.-H. Wang, H. Wang, P. Chen, W. Wan, H.-S. P. Wong, P. Raina
-*Symposium on VLSI Technology (VLSI)*, June 2021.
-[Paper](https://ieeexplore.ieee.org/abstract/document/9508761)

-**SAPIENS: A 64-Kbit RRAM-Based Non-Volatile Associative Memory for One-Shot Learning and Inference at the Edge**
-H. Li, W.-C. Chen, A. Levy, C.-H. Wang, H. Wang, P. Chen, W. Wan, W.-S. Khwa, H. Chuang, Y.-D. Chih, M.-F. Chang, H.-S. P. Wong, P. Raina
-*IEEE Transactions on Electron Devices (T-ED)*, September 2021.
-[Paper](https://ieeexplore.ieee.org/document/9535369)

-* * *

 #### Chimera: Compute (Immersed) in Memory with Embedded Resistive Arrays
-**Kartik Prabhu, Kalhan Koul**
 CHIMERA is the first non-volatile deep neural network (DNN) chip for edge AI training and inference using foundry on-chip resistive RAM (RRAM) macros and no off-chip memory.
 CHIMERA achieves 0.92 TOPS peak performance and 2.2 TOPS/W. We scale inference to 6x larger DNNs by connecting 6 CHIMERAs with just 4% execution time and 5% energy costs, enabled by communication-sparse DNN mappings that exploit RRAM non-volatility through quick chip wakeup/shutdown.
 We demonstrate the first incremental edge AI training which overcomes RRAM write energy, speed, and endurance challenges.
 Our training achieves the same accuracy as traditional algorithms with up to 283x fewer RRAM weight update steps and 340x better energy-delay product.
 We thus demonstrate 10 years of 20 samples/minute incremental edge AI training on CHIMERA.

 **Publications:**